kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 For example, when I press the `q` button on my keyboard, depending on my keyboard layout I see:
 * showkey: keycode 16
 * xev: keycode 24 (keysym 0x71, q)
 * xev: keycode 24 (keysym 0x6ca, Cyrillic_shorti)

-xterm receives keypress events and write data into tty(2).
-It
+xterm receives keypress events and writes data into tty(2):
-* encodes printable characters using configured encoding (most probably UTF-8);
+* it encodes printable characters using configured encoding (most probably UTF-8);
-* on receiving some key combinations it executes actions such as copy-paste from clipboard;
+* on receiving some key combinations, it executes actions such as copy-paste from clipboard;
-* encodes other key combinations and non-printable characters (such as arrow keys) using ANSI escape sequences (see post #2 for more details about ANSI sequences).
+* it encodes other key combinations and non-printable characters (such as arrow keys) using ANSI escape sequences (see post #2 for more details about ANSI sequences).

 So converting key presses into data written into tty(2) happens in 3 steps, two involving kernel and one in xterm.
 Now let's figure out what xterm sends into tty after all those 3 steps.
 There are two strategies we can use to accomplish this task: